 - Ladykiller in Love: Starts of playfully flirting with you, but he doesn't know quite what to make of you at first.
 It will eventually evolve into love if you return his affections.

-- Lovable Rogue: If you're a female Closed Fist player and you romance him, the ending mentions that he becomes a villain instead.
+- Lovable Rogue: He's generally a sort of Han Solo figure, a compassionate criminal with standards and sympathetic motives.
+If you're a female Closed Fist player and you romance him, the ending mentions that he becomes a villain instead.

 - Roaring Rampage of Revenge: On one when the player meets him.
 In cut content, if the player decides not to forgive him for his betrayal, he resumes fighting against the people behind Gao until he ultimately gets poisoned.